More Circulation Information:

 UC students, faculty and staff may place a recall on any material that is checked out to another borrower.
-Recalls can be placed online using the Request feature in the Harvest Online Catalog or in person at circulation desks.
+Recalls can be placed online using the Request feature under item Availability in Library Search - or in person at circulation desks.
 A recall informs the current borrower that the item is needed immediately by another person, and that the current borrower has one week to return the item before fines and fees are assessed.
 Additionally, a borrower who does not return recalled material by the recall due date will have all library privileges suspended until the material is returned or the replacement bill is paid in full.

 All materials are subject to immediate recall if needed by another borrower or by Reserve Services.
 Recall notices are sent by email (or by US mail only if the borrower has no email address).
 Rush recalls for Reserve Services have a 5 day recall due date.

 Material must be returned by the date given on the recall notice regardless of the original due date.

 When the requested material is returned, the borrower will be notified by e-mail, and the item placed on the Hold Shelf for six days.